MicrosoftDocs/machine-learning-server-docs/microsoft-r/pemar/pemar.md

 # PemaR Functions

 The `RevoPemaR` package provides a framework for writing custom Parallel External Memory Algorithms (PEMA) for execution on R Server.
 An external memory algorithm is used to process data in chunks, in parallel, typically on different nodes of a server cluster.
 The results are then combined and processed at the end (or at the end of each iteration).
 The `RevoPemaR` package makes use of the R reference classes introduced by John Chambers in R 2.12.

-This topic is a high-level description of package functionality.
-For step-by-step instructions on usage, see [Get started with PemaR](~/pemar-getting-started.md).

 ## Class library